 Our Current COVID-19 Response Protocol (Text Format)

-**The order does not apply to children under the age of 10 or any other minor who cannot safely wear a face covering.
+Because of the order, anyone who enters the Church Building or is on Church Property that is less than 6 feet from non-household members MUST wear a facemask that covers the nose and mouth.
+Masks may be removed once you are seated in your pew and are more than 6 feet from non-household members, However, Masks must be worn at all other times. **The order does not apply to children under the age of 10 or any other minor who cannot safely wear a face covering.
 The order also reflects the mask guidance in place for employees and businesses which does not require a person to wear a mask if their physician advises against it, if wearing a mask is prohibited by federal regulation, if communicating with the hearing impaired, when alone in an office or personal workspace, and other similar measures.

 As aforementioned in all previous memos, the Church Leadership will keep monitoring the pandemic and remain in contact with the Ohio Department of Health and the Licking County Health Department.
 If there are changes or updates to our operations or response protocol, Members will be advised via Phone call, Email, Text, Social Media and the Church Website.

 For more information visit: https://www.nfwbchurch.org/covid-19

 If you have any questions, concerns, or comments, please see Steven Hughes or email email@example.com or call the church at (740) 344-4292.

 A reminder (or update) of our Current Operations is on the reverse side of this page.